Skip to content

 Experiential AI: Using AI in interactive technologies like AR and VR to evoke consumer engagement in immersive digital experiences.

 Fidelity: How precisely AI models capture the nuances of human behavior and judgment.
-When assessing marketing AI tools, higher fidelity indicates greater precision emulating the nuanced richness of real consumer language, needs, and expression.
+When assessing marketing AI tools, higher fidelity indicates greater precision in emulating the nuanced richness of real consumer language, needs, and expression.

 Hallucination: Hallucination refers to AI systems generating fabricated predictions or content that seem believable but do not accurately reflect reality.
 This can lead to misguided strategic decisions or an inaccurate understanding of customer behavior.